shubham007kumar/shubham007kumar/README.md

 ### 💼  Things that I'm currently working on:
 * Front-End Web:computer: Development
-* Learning Backhand by using MongoDB.
+* Backhend by using node.js.
 * Looking forward to take a ML: course in future.

 ### Challenges that I’m currently challenging myself: